Purpose of This Resource

 - Recent hospitalization:

-- Hospitalization may be the result of adverse reactions caused by drug-drug interactions, or interactions may result during transitions of care or because of medication changes for formulary decisions [Mixon, et al. 2015; Walckiers, et al. 2015].
+- Hospitalization may be the result of adverse reactions caused by drug-drug interactions, or interactions may result during transitions of care or because of medication changes for formulary decisions Mixon, et al. 2015; Walckiers, et al. 2015.
+In addition, formulary changes for inpatient institutions may result in medication errors upon discharge, leading to omissions, duplications, or combinations that can create significant drug-drug interactions.

 Beneficial Concomitant Drug Use

 Drug-drug interactions are most commonly thought of as having a negative effect on a patient’s quality of life, but beneficial drug-drug interactions may also occur.
-Beneficial concomitant drug use can work in multiple ways [Trevor, et al. 2015].
+Beneficial concomitant drug use can work in multiple ways Trevor, et al. 2013.

 Pharmacodynamic synergy: The most common positive outcome of drug-drug interactions is pharmacodynamic synergy, which is the combination of 2 or more drugs in which the shared effect is greater than the effect of either agent used alone.